nzurita/php-sepa-xml/README.md

 However, always verify generated files with your bank before using!

+#This fork
+This fork fixes some issues specific to _pain.008.001.02_ version

 ##Installation
 ###Composer
 This library is available in packagist.org, you can add it to your project